sebdah/vim-ide/README.md

 ### CoffeeScript

 Vinter supports CoffeeScript syntax, compiling, linting and indenting (via [vim-coffee-script](https://github.com/kchmck/vim-coffee-script)).
 Check their [documentation](https://github.com/kchmck/vim-coffee-script) for details on how to compile and lint your code.

+### Syntax validation

+All syntax validation is done via [syntastic](https://github.com/scrooloose/syntastic).
+It is enabled by default.
+All you will need to ensure is that you have the checkers for the language that you want to validate installed.
+E.g. if you want to use JSHint for JavaScript, then you must install JSHint on you system.

+To check whether Syntastic has found appropriate validators for the current file type `:SyntasticInfo`.
+It will output something like:

+    Syntastic version: 3.4.0-117
+    Info for filetype: javascript
+    Mode: active
+    Filetype javascript is active
+    Available checker: jshint
+    Currently enabled checker: jshint

 ### Surround